citrix/terraform-provider-citrixadc/README.md

 This project is a terraform custom provider for Citrix ADC.
-[Configure your ADCs using Terraform](https://www.youtube.com/watch?v=IJIIWm5rzpQ&ab_channel=Citrix) for different use-cases such as Load Balancing, SSL, Content Switching, GSLB, NAT etc.  These ADCs could be deployed anywhere - Public Cloud , On-Prem etc.
+[Configure your ADCs using Terraform](https://www.youtube.com/watch?v=IJIIWm5rzpQ&ab_channel=Citrix) for different use-cases such as Load Balancing, SSL, Content Switching, GSLB, Respoder/Rewrite policies, NAT etc.  These ADCs could be deployed anywhere - Public Cloud , On-Prem etc.

 All the ADC modules available for Terraform automation can be found in citrixadc folder.
 It uses the [Nitro API](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/) to create/configure LB configurations.
 To get you started quickly we also have  configuration examples in the example folder.
 You can modify them for your configurations or create your own.